GDPR ConsentManagement Module

 The actual implementation details of this CMP are not covered by this page; any questions on that implemenation should be referred to the CMP in question.
 However, we would recommend to have the CMP’s code located before the prebid code in the head of the page, in order to ensure their framework is implemented before the prebid code starts to execute.

-The module currently supports any CMP that conforms to the IAB standard (more info here).
+The module currently supports any CMP that conforms to the IAB standard for the 1.1 CMP spec (more info here).

 Once the CMP is implemented, simply include the module in your build and add a